Information for U.S. Citizens in Russia – Travel Options Out of Russia

 Georgia: Russian citizens do not need a visa to enter Georgia.

-Mongolia: Mongolia does not require a visa for temporary (30 day) stays of Russian nationals, just a passport with at least six months validity.
+Mongolia: Mongolia does not require a visa for temporary (30-day) stays of Russian nationals.
+It only requires a passport with at least six-months validity.

-Qatar: Russian citizens can enter Qatar visa free for an initial 30 day stay and the possibility to extend 30 additional days.
+Qatar: Russian citizens can enter Qatar visa free for an initial 30-day stay.
+They have the possibility to extend 30 additional days.

 Serbia: Russians do not need visas to enter Serbia and can stay for up to 30 days.